 - Fry or grill for a few minutes before serving.

-If you had a go at these Bangers and Mash please feel free to give me a shout on Instagram at @food_flaneur – would love to see your pics!
+If you had a go at this bangers and mash, be sure to give me a shout on Instagram at @food_flaneur so I don’t miss out on your creations and give your post some love!